ClearHall/about/termsOfService.md

 SkyMobile is not responsible for leaked information due to modifications of the host operating system or application(s), including jailbreaking.

+When you use SkyMobile, you agree to let SkyMobile use your personal login credentials to show your grades and store them upon request.
+SkyMobile will not track your credentials, all login credentials are only stored locally on your iOS device.

 ## Section C: Third Party Services Used by SkyMobile
 The following are services used by SkyMobile to give you the optimal experience.

 - [Google AdMob](https://support.google.com/admob/answer/6128543?hl=en)
 - [Skyward](https://www.skyward.com/privacy-policy)

+By using SkyMobile, you agree to these policies and SkyMobile's policies.

 ## Section D: Educational Use and Child Privacy
 SkyMobile does not show explicit ads as classified by "NSFW", so it is safe for children and adults to use.